 It is very easy to overfeed your fish and this increases water phosphate levels.
 Ensure you are removing any uneaten food from the aquarium after five minutes.
 If you are removing food after every feed, you are overfeeding.

 If there is one thing that is important to do properly, it is regular water changes.
-The recommended amount to change is 25 to 50% of the aquarium water weekly.
-This will make sure that nutrient levels in the water are kept to a minimum.
+The recommended amount to change is 25% to 50% of the aquarium water weekly.
+This will make sure that nutrient levels in the water are kept to an optimum level.

-It is really important that you understand the water that you are putting into your planted aquarium.
+It is really important that you understand the water that you are putting into your planted tank.
 Test the water at the source for phosphates and nitrates, and then respond accordingly.

-How to Make Sure Your Newly Planted Aquarium Stays Algae-free
+How to Make Sure Your New Aquascape Aquarium Stays Algae-free

 If you prefer to look to plants rather fish for keeping your algae issues at bay, then choose fast growing stem plants.
 These types of plants are well known for their ability to take in the excess nutrients in the water at a higher speed.
 So, in this way, you don’t need to reduce the nutrients dosing in order to get rid of the excess aquarium algae.